ntdat1107/ELMS/README.md

 npm install
 ```
 to install all needed packages.
-Also do the same in ELSM directory then from the root
+Also do the same in ELSM directory then from the root.
 Next, install concurrently in command promt.
 ```
 npm install -g concurrently